 Under the layout settings, you can set the number of photos and columns in your feed.
-And it’s also possible to change the padding around your images.
+And you can also change the padding around your images.

-Along the top of the customization page, you’ll see a range of options for controlling your post settings, moderation settings, and more advanced options.
+Along the top of the customization page, you’ll see other options for controlling your post settings, moderation settings, and more advanced options.

-Click each tab to configure those settings and remember to click Save Changes before you move on to displaying your feed in the next step.
+Click each tab to set up those settings and remember to click Save Changes before you move on to displaying your feed in the next step.

 Step 4: Display Your Instagram Feed

 Embedding your Instagram feed in WordPress is pretty straight-forward.
 Smash Balloon works seamlessly with the new WordPress block editor, so you can add your feeds to any post or page with a few clicks.
-Plus, you’ll get a preview of your feed to ensure it’s looking great before you publish.
+Plus, you’ll get a preview of your feed to make sure it looks great before you publish.

 Adding Your Instagram Feed to a WordPress Page